Environmental Protection Agency (EPA).

 Under section 408(g) of the Federal Food, Drug, and Cosmetic Act (FFDCA), 21 U.S.C.
 346a, any person may file an objection to any aspect of this regulation and may also request a hearing on those objections.
-The EPA procedural regulations which govern the submission of objections and requests for hearings appear in 40 CFR part 178.
 You must file your objection or request a hearing on this regulation in accordance with the instructions provided in 40 CFR part 178.
-To ensure proper receipt by EPA, you must identify docket ID number EPA-HQ-OPP-2008-0695 in the subject line on the first page of your submission.
-All Start Printed Page 19269requests must be in writing, and must be mailed or delivered to the Hearing Clerk on or before December 7, 2020.
+To ensure proper receipt by EPA, you must identify docket ID number EPA-HQ-OPP-2020-0338 in the subject line on the first page of your submission.
+All objections and requests for a hearing must be in writing and must be received by the Hearing Clerk on or before December 7, 2020.
 Addresses for mail and hand delivery of objections and hearing requests are provided in 40 CFR 178.25(b).

-In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing that does not contain any CBI for inclusion in the public docket that is described in ADDRESSES.
+In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing (excluding any Confidential Business Information (CBI)) for inclusion in the public docket.
 Information not marked confidential pursuant to 40 CFR part 2 may be disclosed publicly by EPA without prior notice.
-Submit the non-CBI copy of your objection or hearing request, identified Start Printed Page 63451by docket ID number EPA-HQ-OPP-2008-0695, by one of the following methods:
+Submit the non-CBI copy of your objection or hearing request, identified Start Printed Page 63451by docket ID number EPA-HQ-OPP-2020-0338, by one of the following methods:

 II.
 Background and Statutory Findings

-Section 408(l)(6) of FFDCA requires EPA to establish a time-limited tolerance or exemption from the requirement for a tolerance for pesticide chemical residues in food that will result from the use of a pesticide under an emergency exemption granted by EPA under section 18 of FIFRA.
+Section 408(l)(6) of FFDCA requires EPA to establish a time-limited tolerance or exemption from the requirement for a tolerance for pesticide chemical residues in food that will result from the use of a pesticide under an emergency exemption granted by EPA under FIFRA section 18.
 Such tolerances can be established without providing notice or period for public comment.
-EPA does not intend for its actions on FIFRA section 18 related time-limited tolerances to set binding precedents for the application of section 408 of FFDCA and the new safety standard to other tolerances and exemptions.
+EPA does not intend for its actions on FIFRA section 18 related time-limited tolerances to set binding precedents for the application of FFDCA section 408 and the safety standard to other tolerances and exemptions.
 Section 408(e) of FFDCA allows EPA to establish a tolerance or an exemption from the requirement of a tolerance on its own initiative, i.e., without having received any petition from an outside party.

 Section 18 of FIFRA authorizes EPA to exempt any Federal or State agency from any provision of FIFRA, if EPA determines that “emergency conditions exist which require such exemption.”
 EPA has established regulations governing such emergency exemptions in 40 CFR part 166.

 III.
-Emergency Exemption for Kasugamycin on Apples and FFDCA Tolerances
+Emergency Exemption for Kasugamycin on Almond Trees

-The State of Michigan requested the use of kasugamycin on apples to control severe infestations of the bacteria responsible for the disease fire blight.
-After having reviewed the submission, EPA determined that emergency conditions exist for this State, and that the criteria for an emergency exemption are met.
-EPA has authorized under FIFRA section 18 the use of kasugamycin on apples for control of fire blight in Michigan.
+After having reviewed the submission, EPA determined that an emergency condition exists for this State, and that the criteria for approval of an emergency exemption were met.
+EPA has authorized a specific exemption under FIFRA section 18 for the use of kasugamycin on almond trees for control of bacterial blast in almonds in California.

-As part of its evaluation of the emergency exemption application, EPA assessed the potential risks presented by residues of kasugamycin in or on apples.
-In doing so, EPA considered the safety standard in section 408(b)(2) of FFDCA, and EPA decided that the necessary tolerance under section 408(l)(6) of FFDCA would be consistent with the safety standard and with FIFRA section 18.
-Consistent with the need to move quickly on the emergency exemption in order to address an urgent non-routine situation and to ensure that the resulting food is safe and lawful, EPA is issuing this tolerance without notice and opportunity for public comment as provided in section 408(l)(6) of FFDCA.
-Although these time-limited tolerances expire and are revoked on December 31, 2012, under section 408(l)(5) of FFDCA, residues of the pesticide not in excess of the amounts specified in the tolerance remaining in or on apples after that date will not be unlawful, provided the pesticide was applied in a manner that was lawful under FIFRA, and the residues do not exceed a level that was authorized by these time-limited tolerances at the time of that application.
+As part of its evaluation of the emergency exemption application, EPA assessed the potential risks presented by residues of kasugamycin in or on almonds.
+In doing so, EPA considered the safety standard in FFDCA section 408(b)(2), and EPA decided that the necessary tolerance under FFDCA section 408(l)(6) would be consistent with the safety standard and with FIFRA section 18.
+Consistent with the need to move quickly on the emergency exemption in order to address an urgent non-routine situation and to ensure that the resulting food is safe and lawful, EPA is issuing this tolerance without notice and opportunity for public comment as provided in FFDCA section 408(l)(6).
+Although these time-limited tolerances expire on December 31, 2023, under FFDCA section 408(l)(5), residues of the pesticide not in excess of the amounts specified in the tolerance remaining in or on almond after that date will not be unlawful, provided the pesticide was applied in a manner that was lawful under FIFRA, and the residues do not exceed a level that was authorized by these time-limited tolerances at the time of that application.
 EPA will take action to revoke these time-limited tolerances earlier if any experience with, scientific data on, or other relevant information on this pesticide indicate that the residues are not safe.

-Because these time-limited tolerances are being approved under emergency conditions, EPA has not made any decisions about whether kasugamycin meets FIFRA's registration requirements for use on apples or whether permanent tolerances for this use would be appropriate.
+Because these time-limited tolerances are being approved under emergency conditions, EPA has not made any decisions about whether kasugamycin meets FIFRA's registration requirements for use on almonds or whether permanent tolerances for this use would be appropriate.
 Under these circumstances, EPA does not believe that this time-limited tolerance decision serves as a basis for registration of kasugamycin by a State for special local needs under FIFRA section 24(c).
-Nor does this tolerance serve as the basis for persons in any State other than Michigan to use this pesticide on these crops under FIFRA section 18 absent the issuance of an emergency exemption applicable within that State.
+Nor does this tolerance by itself serve as the authority for persons in any State other than California to use this pesticide on the applicable crops under FIFRA section 18 absent the issuance of an emergency exemption applicable within that State.
 For additional information regarding the emergency exemption for kasugamycin, contact the Agency's Registration Division at the address provided under FOR FURTHER INFORMATION CONTACT.

 IV.
 Aggregate Risk Assessment and Determination of Safety